-The College offers Certificate programs in Human Services or Early Intervention/Family Support Assistant, providing students with the major courses required for beginning level positions, as well as providing them with an entry point for the continuation of studies.
+The College offers a Certificate in Human Services, providing students with the major courses required for beginning level positions, as well as providing them with an entry point for the continuation of studies.
 All Certificate courses have been incorporated into the Human Services Degree Program.
+This program is being redesigned for Fall 2017